caseit-tech-director/caseit-web-netlify/site/content/contact/_index.md

   - heading: How do I join the CaseIT Team?
     text: CaseIT team applications open on September 9th.
-Take a look at our opportunities under [Join Us](https://caseit.org/hiring/) to see how you can be a part of the CaseIT Organizing Committee this year.
+Take a look at our opportunities under [Join Us](https://caseit.org/hiring/) to see how you can be a part of the CaseIT Organizing Committee.
   - heading: I am a student, how can I compete in CaseIT 2021?
     text: SFU students are ineligible to compete in CaseIT.
 Local students may be interested in competing in PIVOT, our local business technology management